 Friends are always collected during travels and cooking events.
 They are like fine vintage cast iron cookware.
 Though some may be rusty around the edge, or properly seasoned and seemingly without flaws.
 I find they are more valuable than any trinket trophy you will ever earn in any endeavor you may pursue.
 Cooking and laughing with friends is the best form of living.
 The best medicine you will ever find to cure your ills.

 The greatest joy to a cast iron cook, is showing techniques and skills to someone new to the cast iron world.
-Such a great feeling to see them catch the passion and fire, to start on the road to becoming a great Dutch Oven Cook.
+Such a great feeling to see them catch the passion and fire.
+Knowing you inspired them to start on the road to becoming a great Dutch Oven Cook.